-- On Campus; - On Campus residential housing facilities (these are crimes repeated from the oncampus column that occurred in the on campus housing premises. - On public property (within and immediately adjacent to Highline) - In or on non-campus property (either owned or controlled by Highline in direct support of or related to its education purposed; or a building or property owned or controlled by an officially recognized student organization not reasonably contiguous to the main campus).
+- On Campus; - On Campus residential housing facilities (these are crimes repeated from the oncampus column that occurred in the on campus housing premises). - On public property (immediately adjacent to Highline). - In or on non-campus property ([a]ny building or property owned or controlled by a student organization officially recognized by the institution; or (ii) [a]ny building or property owned or controlled by an institution that is used in direct support of, or in relation to, the institution's educational purposes, is frequently used by students, and is not within the same reasonably contiguous geographic area of the institution).